ethanp/Notes/Misc Papers Notes.md

 Fin.

+## Spark SQL: Relational Data Processing in Spark

+> Armbrust, Michael, Reynold S. Xin, Cheng Lian, Yin Huai, Davies Liu, Joseph
+> K. Bradley, Xiangrui Meng et al. "Spark SQL: Relational data processing in
+> Spark."
+In Proceedings of the 2015 ACM SIGMOD International Conference on
+> Management of Data, pp. 1383-1394.
+ACM, __2015__.
+There are in total _11_
+> authors on this paper, all are part of Databricks Inc.

+7/12/15

+### Abstract & Introduction

+1. Spark SQL makes two main additions
+    1. tighter integration between relational and procedural processing
+    2. highly extensibly optimizer, "Catalyst"
+2. Spark SQL is officially, like, the coolest thing ever.
+3. u shld rd the paper.

 ## Kafka: a Distributed Messaging System for Log Processing

 > Kreps, Jay, Neha Narkhede, and Jun Rao.
 "Kafka: A distributed messaging